Happy dog in Malaysia

 ISO Identification

-Your pet must carry an electronic chip compliant with ISO 11784 or 11785 standards.
-If the chip is not compliant, you must provide your own reader during checks.
+Your pet must carry a microchip that complies with the ISO 11784 or 11785 standards.
+If the chip isn't compliant, you'll have to provide your own reader at inspection points.

 Vaccinations & Health

-Rabies vaccination is mandatory (more than 30 days and less than a year before the flight).
+Rabies vaccination is mandatory (more than 30 days and less than one year before the flight).
 For dogs: Parvovirus, Hepatitis, Distemper.
 For cats: Calicivirus, Panleukopenia, Rhinotracheitis.

 See local clinics →